henriqgoncalvs/react-leap/docs/project-structure.md

 |
 +-- hooks       # hooks scoped to the module, not used anywhere else
 |
-+-- routes      # route components for the given module
++-- pages      # pages components for the given module
 |
 +-- types       # typescript types for the given module
 |